American Cockroaches: Facts, Identification, Control

 American cockroaches, often mistaken for their smaller German counterparts, are one of the most prevalent pests in urban environments.
 Recognizable by their reddish-brown color and the yellowish figure eight pattern on the back of their heads, these insects can grow quite large, reaching up to 1.5 inches in length.
 They are equipped with wings, which they occasionally use to glide from high locations.
 Typically, these cockroaches prefer warm, damp environments, often residing in sewers, basements, or around pipes and drains.

 One common misconception is that American cockroaches are only found in dirty or poorly maintained homes.
-In reality, these pests can enter even the cleanest of spaces in search of food and shelter.
-Visual aids, such as detailed images and size charts, can be incredibly helpful in identifying American cockroaches, especially when differentiating them from other species.
+In reality, these pests can enter even the cleanest spaces in search of food and shelter.
+The photos below can be incredibly helpful in identifying American cockroaches, especially when differentiating them from other species.

 Size, Growth, and Development of American Cockroaches